Skeletonxf/star-ruler-2-mod-ce/README.md

 Although you can use GitHub's Download Zip button to download the latest version of this mod I suggest you go to the [releases page](https://github.com/Skeletonxf/star-ruler-2-mod-ce/releases) to download the latest released version.
 Extract the mod out of the colonisation-expansion folder and place it into the mods folder of a [Star Ruler 2](https://github.com/BlindMindStudios/StarRuler2-Source) installation.

+Alternatively you can use [Star Ruler 2 Mod Manager](https://github.com/DaloLorn/SR2ModManager) to install and update this mod.

 ## Features

+### A singleplayer campaign!
+Still a work in progress, but there is one puzzle available and more scenarios are in the works.
 ### Several biome based planet constructions and 'terraforming'<sup>1</sup> options
 ### Food system reworked
-This is probably the main/biggest/only divergence from vanilla.
+This is probably the biggest divergence from vanilla.
 Food planets are much rarer.
 Food planets gradually 'forest' the planets they export to, giving each of those planets 3 unexportable food resources over time.
 Food planets therefore aren't needed to support level 1, 2, and 3 planets long term.
 In practise in the early game you start out limited by food much like in vanilla but as the game progresses whenever you need food you can cancel an earlier food export to any planet that has since forested its own food and redirect the food resources to your new planet that needs it.
 In this way you quite reliably reach a point at which you can always provide food to higher level planets, and if you combine with water comets you can make tier 1 planets self sustaining without imports or maintenance costs.

 The AI already understands how to change exports as it gains food and hence works with this rework quite well.
 It won't pickup excess Forestation cargo and divert to a new planet, but in practise I don't think this is something players will/need to do.